 Default Display Tab

 As a general rule when multiple tabs are present, the leftmost tab is "active" and displayed in the foreground by default when a user first navigates to the folder.
-Exceptions to this rule are the "Overview" tab in a study folder and the single pre-configured tab created by default in most folder types, such as the "Start Tab" in a collaboration folder.
-To override these behaviors, see below:
+Exceptions to this rule are the "Overview" tab in a study folder and the single pre-configured tab created by default in most folder types, such as the "Start Page" in a collaboration folder.
+To override these behaviors:

 - "Overview" - When present, the Overview tab is always displayed first, regardless of its position in the tab series.
 To override this default behavior, an administrator can hide the "Overview" tab and place the intended default in the leftmost position.